kaspanet/rusty-kaspa/README.md

 ## Tests & Benchmarks

-- To run basic unit tests use:
+- To run unit and most integration tests use:

 ```bash
 $ cd rusty-kaspa